 Therefore, he “suddenly” experiences grass for the first time (in 1964 with the help of Bob Dylan) and decides that he needs it “every single day” of his life.
 His wanting “just to hold” it, knowing they’d “meet again,” feeling he “was meant to be near” it, after experiencing his first ‘high’ he knew he wanted to “stay there” – all these hidden innuendos are fun to discover after years of thinking of this as just another love song.

 August 8th, 1966 was the US release date for the Capitol eleven-track “Revolver” album featuring “Got To Get You Into My Life” as the next-to-last song.
-Although over twenty-five hours of recording studio time was taken to complete the song, including five additional session musicians being hired, it surprisingly wasn’t issued as a single at the time, McCartney instead producing a cover version of the song for the group Cliff Bennett And The Rebel Rousers which peaked at #6 on the UK charts.
+Although over twenty-five hours of recording studio time was taken to complete the song, including five additional session musicians being hired, it surprisingly wasn’t issued as a Beatles single at the time, McCartney instead producing a cover version of the song for the group Cliff Bennett And The Rebel Rousers which peaked at #6 on the UK charts.
 As for the current Beatles single, the honors went to “Eleanor Rigby” and “Yellow Submarine.”
 However, the double-whammy of this song followed by the highly innovative “Tomorrow Never Knows” ended the album with a huge “bang.”
 The American version of the "Revolver" album got a compact disc release on January 21st, 2014, with both the mono and stereo versions contained on a single CD.

-The purpose of the single was to promote a new double-compilation album appropriately titled “Rock ‘n’ Roll Music,” released on June 7th, 1976.
+The purpose of the single was to promote a new double-album compilation appropriately titled “Rock ‘n’ Roll Music,” released on June 7th, 1976.
 No doubt because of the success of the single, the album peaked at #2 on the Billboard album chart that year.
 George Martin was consulted regarding the preparation of this album and, with access to only the Capitol mixes, decided it was necessary to reverse the right and left channels of the original stereo mix for both this album and the above mentioned single.
-Then on October 27th, 1980, Capitol re-released the double album as two volumes for budget sales, “Rock ‘n’ Roll Music Volume 2” containing “Got To Get You Into My Life.”
+Then on October 27th, 1980, Capitol re-released the double album as two volumes for budget sales, “Rock ‘n’ Roll Music Volume 2” containing "Got To Get You Into My Life."